Organothallium chemistry: Organothallium(I) chemistry

-Contrariwise, bulky tris(trimethylsilyl)methylthallium forms a stable tetramer, and bulky arylthallium(I) compounds also exist.
+Bulky tris(trimethylsilyl)methylthallium forms a stable tetramer, and bulky arylthallium(I) compounds also exist.
+The analogous hypersilyl- and supersilylthallium compounds disproportionate to give rare Tl(II) dimers.

 A well-known organothallium(I) species is thallium cyclopentadienide.
 It arises by treatment of thallium(I) salts, such as thallium sulfate, with cyclopentadiene.
 Thallium(I) cyclopentadienide adopts a zig-zag chain structure of cyclopentadienide and thallium.